SebPorras/GRASPy/docs/index.md

 - auth(str) = Authentication token, defaults to Guest
 - indels(str) = Indel mode, defaults to BEP
 - model(str) = Substitution model, defaults to JTT
+- alphabet(str) = Sequence type. e.g. DNA or Protein.
+If user does not specify, it will guess based on sequence content.

 **Returns:**